MarkColeMukisa/MindLyfe-Platform/MindLyfe-Platform-main/backend/chat-service/README.md

 For questions or support, reach out to the MindLyf development team.

-By MarkCole The Incredible 🤘
+Edited by MarkCole The Incredible 🤘